WadhwaniAI/StudentDropoutEWS/README.md

 - **Anyone** with similar data could use this project.
 The user will only have to modify [Dataset Schema](metadata/schema.json).
 - Prior to usage, the original data is assembled into a unified dataset with each row representing a student.
 - The *Target* column for a given AY is populated using the enrollment data of the subsequent AY.
-- Input to the modeling process is the unified dataset with the target column.
+- Input to the modeling process is the unified dataset (with the target column).
 - Output is a dataframe with features and dropout probabilities as columns and rows as students.
-- EWS attemps to explain a model's predictions using [SHAP](https://shap.readthedocs.io/en/latest/) illustrated in `Explainability` section.
+- EWS attemps to explain a model's predictions using [SHAP](https://shap.readthedocs.io/en/latest/) as illustrated in the `Explainability` section.

 </details>